LachieTheDev/Jeanne/docs.md

 ## 🌀 About

 Jeanne is an advanced discord bot that is capable of many things to make your server more enjoyable for members.
 Jeanne has fun commands to make your server even more enjoyable.
 Jeanne uses slash commands.
 Jeanne is still growing and more fun commands are being developed for the bot to be even more enjoyable for it’s users.
-You can invite her to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=961857047262011473&permissions=3221613792&scope=bot%20applications.commands)!
-You can also join the [support server](https://discord.gg/shtMdyphkH) by clicking [here](https://discord.gg/W8n6GfkEUK)!
+You can invite her to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=961857047262011473&permissions=379968&scope=bot%20applications.commands)!
+You can also join the by clicking [here](https://discord.gg/W8n6GfkEUK)!

   </tr>
 </table>